 The Pandemic’s End Means Millions will Lose Insurance

-Due to the pandemic, states have let people stay on their Medicaid roles even if they might no longer be eligible and the federal government has paid them to do that.
+Due to the pandemic, states have let people stay on their Medicaid roles and the federal government has paid the states to do that even if those people might no longer have been eligible.
 That is all coming to an end soon and the states are going to have to re-qualify or disqualify millions of people for whom they had been providing healthcare at little or no cost.
 How many people are affected by this?
 Over 87 MILLION people will need to be requalified.1 It is expected that “[b]etween 5.3 million and 14.2 million low-income people could lose Medicaid coverage following the end of the public health emergency and federal continuous enrollment requirement, KFF [Kaiser Family Foundation] researchers find in a new analysis.
 We arrive at those estimates after examining two potential scenarios about how states might manage the resumption of eligibility redeterminations and disenrollments.”2 [emphasis added] We’ll go into detail about that in another post, but here are your action items:

 Check if Your Insurance comes from Medicaid

 If you know you are on Medicaid, go on to the next heading.
 If you think you aren’t on Medicaid — DOUBLE CHECK.
 Medicaid is known by a slew of other names and it is often confused with Medicare.
 Example: a member in California has a Kaiser insurance card — but he’s on Medi-Cal which is Medicaid.
 Here’s a list of SOME of the other names: https://www.medicaidplanningassistance.org/state-medicaid-resources/.
 If your insurance is on that list you are on Medicaid and you need to go to the next heading.